Newsletter

 If you are interested in receiving our newsletter or want to publish some information, please contact us via e-mail at egodocuments@umk.pl.
 Information to resend should be in English.

-We are happy to present you with the newest newsletter, in which we will share the latest developments in research and academic life in the field of egodocuments.
+Dear colleagues, we are pleased to present the first newsletter of 2026, in which we will share with you the latest developments in research and academic life in the field of egodocuments.

 Network News